-AP source: Ex-NBA star Kobe Bryant dies in helicopter crash
+Kobe Bryant, Lakers great and basketball icon, dies in crash

 On Saturday night, James said he was “happy just to be in any conversation with Kobe Bean Bryant, one of the all-time greatest basketball player to ever play.
 One of the all-time greatest Lakers.”

-In 2003, Bryant was charged with attacking a 19-year-old employee at a Colorado resort.
-He had said the two had consensual sex, and the charge was eventually dropped.
-The woman later filed a civil suit against Bryant that was settled out of court.

 News of Bryant’s death inspired an outpouring of grief around the sports world and beyond, but it was felt particularly painfully in Los Angeles, where Bryant was unquestionably the most popular athlete and one of the city’s most beloved public figures.
-Bryant’s popularity remained strong in his adopted hometown even after his arrest in 2003 and a felony sexual assault charge that was eventually dropped at the request of the accuser.

-The Western Conference-leading Lakers’ next game isn’t until Tuesday night against the crosstown rival Clippers, but hundreds of fans - many in Bryant jerseys and Lakers gear - spontaneously gathered at Staples Center and in the surrounding LA Live entertainment complex on Sunday, weeping openly and staring at video boards with Bryant’s image.
+The Lakers’ next game isn’t until Tuesday night against the crosstown rival Clippers, but hundreds of fans - many in Bryant jerseys and Lakers gear - spontaneously gathered at Staples Center and in the surrounding LA Live entertainment complex on Sunday, weeping and staring at video boards with Bryant’s image before the Grammy awards ceremony.

+“I thought he was going to live forever,” Lakers great Magic Johnson told KCBS-TV.
+“I thought he was invincible. … There was nobody who took more pride in putting on that Laker uniform than Kobe.
+Nobody.
+He was just special.
+We will miss him and we’ll remember him for his greatness, but let’s not forget how he impacted the world, too.”

 The NBA kept its games on as scheduled when the news broke, but the San Antonio Spurs and Toronto Raptors both took voluntary 24-second shot clock violations at the start of their game in honor of Bryant, who wore No. 24 for the second half of his career.

+Bryant opened a production company and entered the entertainment field in retirement.
+He won an Academy Award in 2018 for his contributions to “Dear Basketball,” an animated short about his relationship to the game.
+He also produced content for ESPN.

 In 2003, Bryant was charged with attacking a 19-year-old employee at a Colorado resort.
 He had said the two had consensual sex, and the charge was eventually dropped.

-Along with his work boosting women’s sports, Bryant opened a production company and entered the entertainment field in retirement.
-He won an Academy Award in 2018 for his contributions to “Dear Basketball,” an animated short about his relationship to the game.
-He also produced content for ESPN.
+The woman later filed a civil suit against Bryant that was settled out of court.
+Bryant’s adulation remained strong in Los Angeles even during the sexual assault allegations.

 Bryant had one of the greatest careers in recent NBA history and became one of the game’s most popular players as the face of the 16-time NBA champion Lakers franchise.
-He was the league MVP in 2008 and a two-time NBA scoring champion, and he earned 12 selections to the NBA’s All-Defensive teams.
+He was the league MVP in 2008 and a two-time NBA scoring champion.
+He earned 12 selections to the NBA’s All-Defensive teams.

 He teamed with Shaquille O’Neal in a combustible partnership to lead the Lakers to NBA titles in 2000, 2001 and 2002.
 He later teamed with Pau Gasol to win two more titles in 2009 and 2010.

+“There’s no words to express the pain I’m going through with this tragedy of loosing my niece Gigi & my brother (at)KobeBryant,” O’Neal wrote on Twitter.
+“I’m sick right now.”

-Bryant retired in 2016 after scoring 60 points in his final NBA game.
+A two-time Olympic gold medalist with the dominant U.S. team, Bryant retired in 2016 after scoring 60 points in his final NBA game.
 In December 2017, the Lakers hung banners retiring his No. 8 and No. 24 jerseys in the Staples Center rafters in an unprecedented double honor.

-Bryant looms large over the current generation of NBA players.
+Bryant looms large over the current generation of NBA players, most of whom grew up either idolizing Bryant or absorbing his work ethic and competitive spirit in the same way Bryant’s generation learned from Michael Jordan.
 After James passed Bryant on Saturday, he remembered listening to Bryant when the superstar came to speak at a childhood basketball camp.

-“I remember one thing he said: If you want to be great at it, or want to be one of the greats, you’ve got to put the work in,” James said after passing Bryant’s career scoring mark.
+“I remember one thing he said: If you want to be great at it, or want to be one of the greats, you’ve got to put the work in,” James said.

 James later teamed up with Bryant on the 2008 U.S. Olympic team in Beijing.